 Many aspects of our organization have changed over the years, but our goal has stayed the same.
 We strive to get funding through donations and grants to support our spay/neuter assistance program and to help us pay for operating costs, primarily veterinary bills.
 As always, we are very thankful to our generous sponsors who enable us to continue our work in the community.
 All money raised or donated stays in our community and helps animals in need.

 Animals in the care of The Lakeshore Humane Society are housed at our adoption center at 431 East Chestnut Street in Dunkirk.
 Space restricts the number of animals in our care at any given time it does enables us to get to know each animal better, leading to more successful pairings with new owners.
 All animals leaving our care must be spayed or neutered prior to adoption and owners are required to sign an adoption contract detailing our standards of care for their new pet.
 Animals that are deemed too young to be altered are provided with a voucher that covers the cost of surgery.
 A reasonable donation is required at the time of adoption.

-The Adoption Center hours are by adoption appointment only.
-We are going to have many adoption days throughout the year when we will be open on different Saturdays for people to come , look, meet and adopt their four-legged family member.
+The Adoption Center open hours are every Wednesday evening from 6 to 8 p.m.
+We also have adoptions by appointments.
+There will be several adoption days on Saturdays throughout the year.
+This will give people several opportunities to come look, meet and adopt their four-legged family member.
 Also, we will be holding fundraisers at the center so that you may visit the animals and adopt then, too.